-The remains that have been discovered go back to the 4th century BC although it is believed that it dates back to the 7th century BC.
-Most of the remains that are visible today date from the 3rd century BC.
+The remains that have been discovered go back to the 4th century BCE although it is believed that it dates back to the 7th century BCE.
+Most of the remains that are visible today date from the 3rd century BCE.

-During the 1st century BC it came under attack on a number of occasions.
-In 87 BC, during the Civil War, it was attacked by Gaius Marius, the Roman General and Statesman in order to cut off the flow of trade to Rome.
+During the 1st century BCE it came under attack on a number of occasions.
+In 87 BCE, during the Civil War, it was attacked by Gaius Marius, the Roman General and Statesman in order to cut off the flow of trade to Rome.

-Continuing along the road, the Decumanus, which was the ancient main road, is the Baths of Neptune which was one of the largest baths in Ostia and certainly the largest and contains floors covered in mosaics.
+Continuing along the road, the Decumanus, which was the ancient main road is the Baths of Neptune, which was one of the many public baths in Ostia and certainly the largest and contains floors covered in mosaics.

 Public latrines can be seen and the one located along the street at the north side of the forum contained twenty seats and basins and channels for the removal of the water.

-Before reaching the Forum is the large theatre, which was a place of social gathering as well as for entertainments this was built at the end of the 1st century during the rule of the Emperor Augustus.
-It was later enlarged by the emperor Commodus (177-192 AD) and the restored by the emperor Septimius Severus (193-211 AD).
+Before reaching the Forum is the large theatre, which was a place of social gathering as well as for entertainment this was built at the end of the 1st century during the rule of Emperor Augustus.
+It was later enlarged by Emperor Commodus (177-192 AD) and restored by Emperor Septimius Severus (193-211 AD).
 It has undergone restoration in modern times which still enables it to be used for functions today.